rajanubhuti/ai-workshop-documentation/exercise3_style_lora/README.md

 Notably, the model was able to stylize:
 - traditional subjects (fish, animals)
-- non-traditional subjects (e.g. a Formula 1 car)
+- non traditional subjects (e.g. a Formula 1 car)

 ---